unicef/rhizome/docs/frontend.md

 ##UfAdmin
 UfAdmin is our Manage System functionality, the code is in webapp/src/ufadmin The webapp/src/ufadmin/index.js is the entry point, and we use client React-Router to link these pages.
 AdminPage.js is the whole abstract page component, all UfAdmin pages inherit from it.

+##Data Entry
+Data entry form gives the user direct access to entry the data that the system reports on.
+Url: /datapoints/entry/  Code: webapp/src/view/entry-form

+##Source Data
+The source data page is to upload and manage data source from csv files.
+This part of the functionality will help a user to manage uploaded data source: validate data, map the location, campaign and indicator, and view the results of the upload.
+Url: /datapoints/source-data/ Code: webapp/src/dashboard/sd/

+##Data Browser
+The data browser page is to browse system raw data. you can view the raw data from data browser page.
+Url: /datapoints/data_browser/ Code: webapp/src/view/Explorer.jsx